 Boracay is now closed to the public.
 In an effort to “rehabilitate” the island, President Rodrigo Duterte ordered to close the country’s top tourist destination for six months.
-It may be unfortunate for residents and tourists, but we’re hoping to see improvements after the so-called rehabilitation.
+The DENR even tried to add Manila Bay to the extensive list of white sand beaches in the Philippines to no avail.

 Table of Contents